 Columbia Slough Trail Closures

 The city’s contractor uses the Columbia Slough Trail to access the lagoon area during construction.
-This will intermittently close portions of the trail between the railroad tracks to the east and North Portland Road to the west (see map below).
-The city posts signs advising trail users of periodic closures at the following locations for the duration of the lagoon reconstruction project:
+This will intermittently close a portion of the trail between the railroad tracks to the east and North Portland Road to the west (see map below).
+The city will post signs and maintain a hotline to advise trail users of periodic closures for the duration of the lagoon reconstruction project:

 Odor Advisory and Reporting